Running Gear for Beginners – Your Running Equipment Guide

 What is Running Gear?

-Running gear, running equipment, or running accessories is the general term used to refer to the list of items you can wear during a run.
+Running gear, running equipment, or running accessories, is the general term used to refer to the list of items you can wear on your person during a workout.

 And it’s a big business.

-From running shoes, technical clothing, performance socks, and hydration belts to sports bras, compression garments, heart monitors, and GPS watches, this niche is one of the most profitable sectors in the global fashion and sports equipment market.
+From running shoes, technical clothing, performance socks, hydration belt, to sports bras, compression garments, heart monitors, and GPS watches, this niche is one of the most profitable sectors in the global fashion and sports equipment market.

 So, What Do You Really Need As Running Equipment?